1998–99 Manchester United F.C. season: FA Charity Shield

-The first competitive game of the season was the Charity Shield on 9 August 1998 at Wembley Stadium in front of a crowd of 67,342, which United lost 3–0 to the previous season's double winners Arsenal.
-Roy Keane made his comeback after almost a year out injured and Jaap Stam made his debut in central defence.
+The Charity shield is played between the previous year's Premier League winner and the FA Cup winner, or the league runners-up if a club won both the league and the FA Cup.
+Manchester United, as league runners-up, faced the previous season's Double winners Arsenal on 9 August 1998 at Wembley Stadium in front of a crowd of 67,342.
+Goals from Marc Overmars, Christopher Wreh and Nicolas Anelka left United losing the game 3–0.
+Roy Keane made his comeback after almost a year out injured and Jaap Stam made his debut for United.

 FA Premier League

-August
+The Premier League is the top division of English league football.
+20 clubs play against each other twice, with one match played in a club's stadium and the other in the opponent's stadium.
+Three points are awarded for a win, one point for a draw, and none for a loss.
+At the end of the season, the top two teams qualified for next year's UEFA Champions League, the third-placed team qualified for the qualifying rounds of Champions League, the fourth placed team qualified for the UEFA Cup, and the bottom three teams were relegated to the Football League First Division.

+August–October

-On the opening weekend of the season, Manchester United faced Leicester City at Old Trafford, and went a goal down within seven minutes, when Emile Heskey turned in Muzzy Izzet's cross via the crossbar.
+On the first match of the season, Manchester United faced Leicester City at Old Trafford, and went a goal down within seven minutes, when Emile Heskey turned in Muzzy Izzet's cross via the crossbar.
 Tony Cottee – the scorer in the previous season's corresponding fixture – added a second with 15 minutes remaining.
-A long-range shot from David Beckham deflected in off Teddy Sheringham three minutes later, before Beckham himself got on the scoresheet with a direct free kick to salvage a point for the home side, setting a precedent for things to come.
+A long-range shot from David Beckham deflected in off Teddy Sheringham three minutes later, before Beckham himself scored with a direct free kick to salvage a point for the home side.
 The team's first away game followed at West Ham United, but despite the debut of striker Dwight Yorke, United were held to a goalless draw.
-Beckham, who had become a national hate figure after his dismissal at the World Cup, received a torrid reception by the home supporters, with every touch of the ball made by him jeered at.
+Beckham, who had become a national hate figure after his dismissal at the World Cup, was poorly received by West Ham supporters, with his every touch of the ball jeered.
 Bottles and stones were directed at the team bus prior to kick-off.
 After the game, Ferguson, his players, and the Manchester United staff refused to be interviewed by the press or television.